G20: India's Modi meets Pope Francis for first time | DW | 30.10.2021

 Pope Francis and Indian Prime Minister Narendra Modi met for the first time Saturday on the sidelines of the G20 summit in Rome.

-India's news agency ANI cited sources as saying the hour-long talks at the Vatican covered "a wide range of issues" including fighting climate change and poverty.
+India's news agency ANI cited sources as saying the hourlong talk at the Vatican covered "a wide range of issues" including fighting climate change and poverty.

-Modi tweeted that the talks had been "warm" and that he had invited Pope Francis to stage an official visit to India.
+Modi tweeted that the talks had been "warm" and that he had invited Pope Francis to make an official visit to India.

 The last time a pope visited India's nearly 28 million Christian population was in 1999.